Phillips Edison & Company, Inc. (NASDAQ:PECO) Issues FY 2022 Earnings Guidance

-Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.29-$0.35 for the period, compared to the consensus estimate of $0.35.
 The company issued revenue guidance of -.

-The business also recently disclosed a monthly dividend, which will be paid on Monday, August 1st.
-Shareholders of record on Friday, July 15th will be given a $0.09 dividend.
-The ex-dividend date of this dividend is Thursday, July 14th.
-This represents a $1.08 annualized dividend and a yield of 3.22%.
-Phillips Edison & Company, Inc.’s dividend payout ratio is presently 469.57%.

-A number of hedge funds have recently modified their holdings of PECO.
-Global Wealth Management Investment Advisory Inc. purchased a new stake in Phillips Edison & Company, Inc. during the 1st quarter valued at about $261,000.
-Jane Street Group LLC acquired a new position in Phillips Edison & Company, Inc. in the third quarter valued at approximately $243,000.
-Point72 Hong Kong Ltd acquired a new stake in Phillips Edison & Company, Inc. during the first quarter worth $241,000.
-Invesco Ltd. purchased a new stake in Phillips Edison & Company, Inc. in the fourth quarter valued at $235,000.
-Finally, Metropolitan Life Insurance Co NY lifted its stake in shares of Phillips Edison & Company, Inc. by 23.4% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 6,819 shares of the company’s stock valued at $225,000 after purchasing an additional 1,292 shares during the last quarter.
-Institutional investors own 36.58% of the company’s stock.
+Several hedge funds have recently bought and sold shares of PECO.
+Parkside Financial Bank & Trust bought a new position in Phillips Edison & Company, Inc. during the 1st quarter worth $48,000.
+Royal Bank of Canada bought a new position in Phillips Edison & Company, Inc. during the 3rd quarter worth $74,000.
+PNC Financial Services Group Inc. bought a new position in Phillips Edison & Company, Inc. during the 1st quarter worth $99,000.
+Nelson Van Denburg & Campbell Wealth Management Group LLC bought a new position in Phillips Edison & Company, Inc. during the 1st quarter worth $122,000.
+Finally, Quantbot Technologies LP bought a new position in shares of Phillips Edison & Company, Inc. in the first quarter worth $199,000.
+36.58% of the stock is currently owned by institutional investors and hedge funds.

 Phillips Edison & Company, Inc. Company Profile (Get Rating)